dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 ```powershell
 # Import-Module .\VMware-vSphere-Release-Tagging.psd1
 ```
+  -  Potential errors with importing the module are mostly related to the lack of signing.
+  - If you are okay with this, you can work around by setting the PowerShell execution policy to `Bypass` (for this file).

 4. Make sure you are connected to a vCenter.
    Permissions must be sufficient to add tags and a tag category at global level and set tags to all ESXi hosts.